CCThompson82/MLE_capstone/Capstone_report.md

-The coefficients for the three features in the model training exhibited that Gleason score was by far the most predictive (0.855), and that age and interestingly PSA score (which is the current default test that doctors rely on for prostate cancer risk)  provided very little use in classification.
+The coefficients for the three features in the model training exhibited that Gleason score was by far the most predictive (0.855), and that age and interestingly PSA score (which is the current default test that doctors rely on for PC risk)  provided very little use in classification.
 Figure 5 (left) shows the relationship between Gleason score and the benchmark model's prediction of metastasis.
 Figure 5 (right) shows the distribution of metastasis probabilities, grouped by actual metastasis state.